 Employee vs. Independent Contractor Status

-States and the IRS Look at Worker Status - So Should You as an Employer
+The IRS, Dept. of Labor, and States Look at Worker Status - So Should Employers

 How do you tell an employee from an independent contractor?
 It's often a difficult question, but it's one that has many serious implications.
 The IRS and some state regulators watch closely to make sure workers are classified correctly.